vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

 ## Configure ASP.NET Core to read Docker secrets

-When you give a service access to a certain secret you essentially give it access to an in-memory file.
-As you could see in the example above those files are exposed inside the container at the following path `/run/secrets`.
+When you give a service/container access to a certain secret you essentially give it access to an in-memory file.
+As you could see in the example above those files are exposed inside the container straight from the filesystem `/run/secrets`.
 This means your application needs to know how to read the secret from the file to be able to use the application.

-There are quite a few ways we can solve this problem, it should not be too difficult to hand roll our own solution here.
-With an ASP.NET Core Configuration Provider and a bit of elbow grease we could get something up and running.
-But the ASP.NET Core team already got you covered here in the form of a Configuration extension package.
-The `Microsoft.Extension.Configuration.KeyPerFile` nuget package contains exactly the functionality we need in this case.
+There are quite a few ways we can solve this problem, it should not be too difficult to hand roll our solution here.
+With an ASP.NET Core Configuration Provider and a bit of elbow grease, we could get something up and running.
+But the ASP.NET Core team already got you covered here in the form of a Configuration extension package. `Microsoft.Extension.Configuration.KeyPerFile` nuget package contains exactly the functionality we need in this case.

 A simple nuget install in your project or adding the following in your `csproj` should yet you up and running in no time.